 Source WHO (World Health Organization) coronavirus infected worldwide on April 1, 2020

 3. We trust science and statistics

 It is clear that the countries that adhere to expert recommendations for dealing with the virus have better infection balances.
-Politicians, doctors, virologists and environmental as well as sustainability researchers base their statements on scientific knowledge, facts and statistics.
+Politicians, doctors, virologists and environmental and sustainability researchers base their statements on scientific knowledge, facts and statistics.
 These are measures based on real facts, instead of exaggerated or fanatical scares.
-Only with confidence in experts, a crises can be managed efficiently.
+Crises can only be managed efficiently with trust in experts.